Training and Mentoring in Academic Medicine

 Mentorship is typically provided in one of three forms––mentorship, coaching, and sponsorship.
 A mentor helps trainees navigate their career goals.
 This involves guiding career choices and decisions, either formally or informally.
 The trainee drives the relationship, with the mentor being reactive and responsive.
 In contrast, a coach provides guidance toward the development of soft skills and the relationship is driven both by the trainee and the coach to provide developmental feedback outside of the formal process.
 The sponsor is generally a senior leader with the strong influence to help a trainee obtain high-visibility assignments, promotions, or jobs.
 The sponsor drives the relationship, advocating for the trainee even behind closed doors, and championing the trainee’s work to other leaders.

-Within the Mount Sinai Center for Translational Medicine and Pharmacology, we provide all three types of mentorship.
+Within the Institute, we provide all three types of mentorship.
 We have coaches who teach trainees, for example, how to write grant applications and navigate funding agencies.
 Our mentors are available for all career-related questions and provide forthright and candid feedback without hidden agendas.
-Finally senior members of the Center act as sponsors to nominate trainees for awards and tell the world that the trainee is among the most skilled and experienced researchers.
+Finally senior members of the Institute act as sponsors to nominate trainees for awards and tell the world that the trainee is among the most skilled and experienced researchers.

 Contact Us